-The COUNTIFS function is categorized under Statistical functions.
-COUNTIFS will count the number of cells that meet a single or multiple criteria in the same or different ranges.
+The COUNTIFS function is categorized under Excel Statistical functions.
+COUNTIFS will count the number of cells that meet a single criterion or multiple criteria in the same or different ranges.

 The difference between COUNTIF and COUNTIFS is that COUNTIF is designed for counting cells with a single condition in one range, whereas COUNTIFS can evaluate different criteria in the same or different ranges.

-While doing financial analysis, COUNTIF helps in doing a quick analysis.
+When doing financial analysis, COUNTIF helps in doing a quick analysis.
 For example, we are given a list of tasks to be completed by a department, and the dates and priority of each task.
-In such scenario, we can prepare a table showing the date, count of each task and their priority using the COUNTIFS function.
+In such a scenario, we can prepare a table showing the date, count of each task, and their priority using the COUNTIFS function.

 =COUNTIFS(criteria_range1, criteria1, [criteria_range2, criteria2]…)